 - To create a slightly puffed sleeve, increase the stitches in the middle rows and taper the row width as you approach the wrist.

-- Ideal sleeve length for this project is around 24 rows, but adjust as needed.
+- Ideal sleeve length for this pattern is around 24 rows, but adjust as needed.

 - Add Cuffs: Create ribbing cuffs by working back-loop-only single crochets in rows.
 Sew the cuffs to the sleeve ends.